AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ### Adding custom field groups

-If you have additional information in addition to the [standard event fields](#standard-events) used by Customer AI to generate propensity scores, a custom events option is provided during your [instance configuration](./user-guide/configure.md#custom-events).
-If the dataset you selected includes custom events (field groups) defined in your schema, you can add them to your instance.
+If you have additional information you wish to include in addition to the [standard event fields](#standard-events) used by Customer AI.
+A custom events option is provided during your [instance configuration](./user-guide/configure.md#custom-events).

+If the dataset you selected includes custom events such as a hotel or restaurant reservation defined in your schema, you can add them to your instance.
 These additional custom events are used by Customer AI to improve the quality of your model and provide more accurate results.

 ### Historical data {#data-requirements}